Peroxisome: Associated medical conditions

 Peroxisomal disorders are a class of medical conditions that typically affect the human nervous system as well as many other organ systems.
-Two common examples are X-linked adrenoleukodystrophy and peroxisome biogenesis disorders.
+Two common examples are X-linked adrenoleukodystrophy and the peroxisome biogenesis disorders.

 Genes

-PEX genes encode the protein machinery ("peroxins") required for proper peroxisome assembly, as described above.
-Membrane assembly and maintenance requires three of these (peroxins 3, 16, and 19) and may occur without the import of the matrix (lumen) enzymes.
-Proliferation of the organelle is regulated by Pex11p.
+PEX genes encode the protein machinery (peroxins) required for proper peroxisome assembly.
+Peroxisomal membrane proteins are imported through at least two routes, one of which depends on the interaction between peroxin 19 and peroxin 3, while the other is required for the import of peroxin 3, either of which may occur without the import of matrix (lumen) enzymes, which possess the peroxisomal targeting signal PTS1 or PTS2 as previously discussed.
+Elongation of the peroxisome membrane and the final fission of the organelle are regulated by Pex11p.

 Genes that encode peroxin proteins include: PEX1, PEX2 (PXMP3), PEX3, PEX5, PEX6, PEX7, PEX9, PEX10, PEX11A, PEX11B, PEX11G, PEX12, PEX13, PEX14, PEX16, PEX19, PEX26, PEX28, PEX30, and PEX31.
 Between organisms, PEX numbering and function can differ.

 Evolutionary origins

 The protein content of peroxisomes varies across species or organism, but the presence of proteins common to many species has been used to suggest an endosymbiotic origin; that is, peroxisomes evolved from bacteria that invaded larger cells as parasites, and very gradually evolved a symbiotic relationship.
 However, this view has been challenged by recent discoveries.
 For example, peroxisome-less mutants can restore peroxisomes upon introduction of the wild-type gene.

 Two independent evolutionary analyses of the peroxisomal proteome found homologies between the peroxisomal import machinery and the ERAD pathway in the endoplasmic reticulum, along with a number of metabolic enzymes that were likely recruited from the mitochondria.
-Recently, it has been suggested that the peroxisome may have had an Actinomycetota origin; however, this is controversial.
+The peroxisome may have had an Actinomycetota origin; however, this is controversial.